HungerHa/batocera_remotepi/README.md

 * Unarchive the scripts.
 This ensures that the required directories are created and the file permissions are set correctly.

+    **ATTENTION**: If a ***custom.sh*** already exists with other customizations, you should first create a backup of this file and adjust the changes again after the installation.
+The ***custom.sh*** will be replaced by the following process !

     ```bash
     tar -xvzf remotepi.tgz && rm remotepi.tgz
+    ```

+    Optional: Wget automatically creates a hidden HSTS file (HTTP Strict Transport Security) as a Known Hosts database during the download process.
+If someone does not like this or is bothered by it, the file can also be removed.

+    ```bash
+    rm .wget-hsts
     ```

 * Activate the background service to observe power button events.
 Alternatively you can do a **reboot**.